The entry point to Unity AR —— AR Session

 - More session operation principles

-- Unity XR and AR Foundation
+- Unity XR and AR foundation

-- Sense underlying principles
+- Sense underlying principle

-Control execution
+Controlling execution

 - Learn how to determine availability and device support

-- Learn about the methods to control session execution
+- Understand methods for controlling session execution

-Access components and results
+Accessing components and results

-- Try to access AR feature components
+- Try accessing AR feature components

 - Learn how to obtain session execution results